pote/disc/README.md

 ## [Optional] Celluloid integration

-Disc workers can run just fine on their own, but if you happen to be using [Celluloid](https://github.com/celluloid/celluloid) you might want Disc to take advantage of it and spawn multiple worker threads per process, doing this is trivial!
+Disc workers run just fine on their own, but if you happen to be using [Celluloid](https://github.com/celluloid/celluloid) you might want Disc to take advantage of it and spawn multiple worker threads per process, doing this is trivial!
 Just require Celluloid before your init file: